Asian Open Figure Skating Trophy

-The Asian Open Figure Skating Trophy (also known as the Asian Trophy; previously known as the Asian Figure Skating Championships) is an annual international figure skating competition sanctioned by the Asian Skating Union.
-In some years, the event is part of the ISU Challenger Series.
-Medals may be awarded in men's singles, women's singles, pair skating, and ice dance at the senior, junior, and novice levels.
+The Asian Open Figure Skating Trophy (also known as the Asian Trophy; previously known as the Asian Figure Skating Championships) is an annual figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the Asian Skating Union.
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels, although each discipline may not necessarily be held every year, and when the event is part of the Challenger Series, skaters earn ISU World Standing points based on their results.